meupatrocinio/frontend-challenge/README.md

 # Delivery

-You should open a Pull Request to this repository with your solution and a description of your project.
+You should open a public git repository for us to clone your project and review the code.

 # Interview